 - Time invested in discussions & meetings.

-You can observe each task and make suitable changes to increase your productivity.
+You can observe each task and make suitable changes to increase your productivity and solve work problems.

 An average person spends 50 minutes every day on just Facebook-owned apps (Instagram, Messenger, and Facebook of course).
 There’s an entire study on how much time people spend on social media platforms, and the numbers are not pretty.